caxerx/telegram-video-sticker-creator/README.md

 - Chrome 97

+# Partially Supported

+- Safari 15.3 on Mac
+  - Preview not work properly
+  - Exported file is working

 ## Not Supported

-- Safari on Mac
-  - preview is not working
-  - not exporting the correct file
-- Safari on iOS
+- Browser on iOS
-  - the app do not load
+  - The app can not load on iOS browsers
+  - Since

 # Converted Format